spark-mv/cdn/CORS.md

 ### <a name="configMostServers"></a>CORS configuration for most web servers

 For step by step instructions regarding how to enable CORS on different web servers, see the [[original CORS documentation](http://enable-cors.org/server.html)] (http://enable-cors.org/server.html).
-Make sure you add all the required headers, not just '*' referenced in the generic instructions:
+Make sure you add all the required headers (**header fields are comma separated**), not just '*' referenced in the generic instructions:

 - Access-Control-Allow-Origin: *
 - Access-Control-Allow-Methods: HEAD, GET, OPTIONS